CaneLP/tennis-stroke-classification/README.md

     - 15: Left Ankle
     - 16: Right Ankle

   This process of turning videos into 'action images' is based on the approach described in [this paper](https://arxiv.org/pdf/1704.05645.pdf).
+Note that the red and green channels in the image represent the x and y coordinates of the keypoints, while the blue channel represents the confidence level of those keypoints.

 ## Modeling Techniques and Evaluations 🤖